akharrou/QuickDocs/In-The-Makings/LLDB.md

 ---
 [🏠](#contents) | [⬅️](#342-watchpoints) | [➡️](#36-graphical-user-interface-gui)
 ## 3.5.
-Begin Debugging
+Start Debugging
 <small>`[Search Tags: >]`</small>
 <br>
 <br>

--	There are two main ways to start debugging a process (program):
+-	There are two ways to start debugging a process (program):

 	- Launching one ([§3.5.1](#351-launch-program))
 	- Attaching to *[an already running]* one ([§3.5.2](#352-attach-to-program)) – (i.e joining a running one at whatever point in execution it has reached).